 - The parent is the 'subject' of the file in the case where a child is too young to give 'informed consent' and has a right to see information that our setting has compiled on them. - Any request to see the child's personal file by a parent or person with parental responsibility must be made in writing to the setting leader or manager. - We acknowledge the request in writing, informing the parent that an arrangement will be made for him/her to see the file contents, subject to third party consent. - Our written acknowledgement allows one month for the file to be made ready and available.
 We will be able to extend this by a further two months where requests are complex or numerous.
-If this is the case, We will inform you within one month of the receipt of the request and explain why the extension is necessary - A fee may be charged for repeated requests, or where a request requires excessive administration to fulfil. - [Our manager informs their line manager and legal advice may be sought before sharing a file/I may seek legal advice before sharing a file.] - [Our manager goes through the file with their line manager and ensures the file and that all documents have been filed correctly, that entries are in date order and that there are no missing pages.
+If this is the case, We will inform you within one month of the receipt of the request and explain why the extension is necessary - A fee may be charged for repeated requests, or where a request requires excessive administration to fulfil. - Legal advice may be sought before sharing a file. - A member of management goes through the file and ensures that all documents have been filed correctly, that entries are in date order and that there are no missing pages.
 They note any information, entry or correspondence or other document which mentions a third party. - We write to each of those individuals explaining that the subject has requested sight of the file, which contains a reference to them, stating what this is.